A Note From Your PrinciGAL...

 Oh.
 I failed to mention… our teachers are the best in the entire country.
 Period.
 People come from all over the world to learn with us—Russia, Japan, South Korea, the Netherlands, and Armenia to name a few.
 I’m not boasting or bragging.
 I’ve been humbled too many times to think there’s any value to that.
 I’m simply stating truths.

 So, by now you are probably thinking, “Such a school cannot possibly exist.
-Mike has painted a picture of a Utopian, idealistic, fairy tale that cannot be.”
+Jen has painted a picture of a Utopian, idealistic, fairy tale that cannot be.”
 I understand.
 I get it.
 I see it every day and still am in awe, filled with wonder, goosebumps and excitement as I make my way through classrooms of practice.

 This is my response to you—come take a tour!
 Learn with us.
 See for yourself.
 It will be unlike anything you have ever seen before.